Shillaker/hoststats/README.md

-# Host-stats
+# hoststats

-Host-stats captures resource usage (memory usage, CPU cycles, network transfers) for a set of hosts over a period of time.
+hoststats captures resource usage (memory usage, CPU cycles, network transfers) for a set of hosts over a period of time.

 A Python API is provided for starting and finishing collection, and pulling the